BRF (NYSE:BRFS) Sees Strong Trading Volume

-A number of brokerages have commented on BRFS.
-StockNews.com began coverage on BRF in a report on Wednesday, October 12th.
-They set a “hold” rating for the company.
-Citigroup cut BRF from a “buy” rating to a “neutral” rating in a report on Tuesday, October 25th.
-JPMorgan Chase & Co. raised BRF from an “underweight” rating to a “neutral” rating in a report on Tuesday, September 27th.
-Finally, The Goldman Sachs Group cut their price target on BRF from $2.80 to $2.40 and set a “sell” rating for the company in a report on Tuesday, November 1st.
-One equities research analyst has rated the stock with a sell rating and three have given a hold rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $2.40.
+Several equities research analysts have recently issued reports on BRFS shares.
+StockNews.com started coverage on BRF in a research note on Wednesday, October 12th.
+They issued a “hold” rating for the company.
+The Goldman Sachs Group raised BRF from a “sell” rating to a “neutral” rating in a research note on Tuesday.
+JPMorgan Chase & Co. raised BRF from an “underweight” rating to a “neutral” rating in a research note on Tuesday, September 27th.
+Finally, Citigroup lowered BRF from a “buy” rating to a “neutral” rating in a research note on Tuesday, October 25th.
+Four research analysts have rated the stock with a hold rating, According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $2.40.

 Institutional Inflows and Outflows